denji/nginx-tuning/README.md

     multi_accept on;
 }

+http {
     # cache informations about FDs, frequently accessed files
     # can boost performance, but you need to test those values
     open_file_cache max=200000 inactive=20s;
     open_file_cache_valid 30s;
     open_file_cache_min_uses 2;
     open_file_cache_errors on;

     # to boost I/O on HDD we can disable access logs
     access_log off;

     # copies data between one FD and other from within the kernel
     # faster then read() + write()
     sendfile on;

     # send headers in one peace, its better then sending them one by one
     tcp_nopush on;

     # don't buffer data sent, good for small data bursts in real time
     tcp_nodelay on;

     # reduce the data that needs to be sent over network -- for testing environment
     gzip on;
     gzip_min_length 10240;
     gzip_proxied expired no-cache no-store private auth;
     gzip_types text/plain text/css text/xml text/javascript application/x-javascript application/json application/xml;
     gzip_disable msie6;

     # allow the server to close connection on non responding client, this will free up memory
     reset_timedout_connection on;

     # request timed out -- default 60
     client_body_timeout 10;

     # if client stop responding, free up memory -- default 60
     send_timeout 2;

     # server will close connection after this time -- default 75
     keepalive_timeout 30;

     # number of requests client can make over keep-alive -- for testing environment
     keepalive_requests 100000;
+}
 ```

 Now you can save config and run bottom [command](https://www.nginx.com/resources/wiki/start/topics/tutorials/commandline/#stopping-or-restarting-nginx)